glocalcoop/activist-network/wp-content/themes/sequential/readme.txt

 == Changelog ==

+= 19 January 2016 =
+* Need to be more specific when targeting .sd-content
+* Make sure sd-content list has correct margin-bottom
+* Add sharedaddy script back so that users can use Sharing setting and send emails.

+= 24 December 2015 =
+* Adjust wording of tagline option and display the option contextually

 = 26 November 2015 =
 * Make sure inputs have a white background when in the sidebar.